zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

        1. Save the name server IP and parent zone name to the *Parent Found* set.
        2. Save the name server IP and parent zone name to the *Delegation Found* set.
-   2. If the response has the AA flag set and with RCODE NXDOMAIN, then
+   2. If the response has the AA flag set and with the [RCODE Name] NXDomain, then
        1. Save the name server IP and parent zone name to the *Parent Found* set.
-       2. Save the name server IP and parent zone name to the *AA NXDOMAIN Found* set.
+       2. Save the name server IP and parent zone name to the *AA NXDomain Found* set.
    3. If the response has the AA flag set and with an SOA record with *Child Zone* as owner name in the answer section, then
        1. If *Child Zone* is a direct subdomain to parent zone name then save the